cheepka/presentation-builder/DEVELOPMENT.md

   - Seven different slide layouts (Title, Full Image, Text with Left/Right Image, etc.)
   - Visual representation of templates
   - Easy template selection
+- **Inline Text Editing**:
+  - Click-to-edit functionality for all text elements
+  - Support for titles, subtitles, and bullet points
+  - Keyboard shortcuts for saving (Enter) and canceling (Escape)
+  - Visual feedback for editable elements
+  - See `docs/INLINE_TEXT_EDITING.md` for detailed documentation

 ### Pending Features
-- **Interactive Editing**:
+- **Advanced Editing**:
-  - Inline text editing for slide content
+  - Rich text formatting for text content
   - Direct image manipulation and replacement
-  - Rich text formatting
 - **Drag and Drop**:
   - Full drag-and-drop support for slides in the navigator
   - Drag-and-drop from image library to slide content